-My friend Wendy, my college roommate for 1 1/2 years, presents our next Ask Tim question:
+My friend Wendy, my college roommate for 1 1/2 years, asks Tim for some exterior painting tips.

 What’s the longest lasting and best paint for the outside of the house?
 Also, what are good questions to ask when looking for an outside painter?
 Our last paint job did not hold up well on the trim work.
 Not sure why.
 Should have called them back at the 1.5 year mark to show them.
 I was hoping to get 5 years out of it.